laserpilot/Installation_Up_4evr/README.md

 The above methods are great for simple standalone apps, but sometimes you have other processes or scripts you want to run at the same time, or maybe you need to have something else happen if your app crashes.
 In any case, you may be able to adapt some of the examples here to suit your uses case.
 If you're looking for other shell script examples to learn from, [here are some variations](https://github.com/ruanyf/simple-bash-scripts).

+#####Keep app alive without the Launch Agent KeepAlive
 You would use the script below if you wanted to have the system check if your process is running, and if it can't find the process, it tries to re-open the specified app.
 If it detects the app is running, it does nothing.
+It's not as fast and responsive as the Launch Agent KeepAlive method, but it may still be useful.

 ```bash
 #!/bin/bash